Third-Party Logistics (3PL) Guide

 Greg MacDonald, CEO of Bathorium and Customer Success Manager at Shopify

-3. Where are their 3PL fulfillment centers located?
+3. Where are their 3PL fulfilment centres located?

 When it comes to considering a 3PL’s location, we aren’t just talking about where their headquarters or offices are.
-You also need to know how many fulfillment centers the 3PL owns and operates, as well as where each one is located.
+You also need to know how many fulfilment centres the 3PL has, as well as where each one is located.

 This information will help determine if you can offer the fastest delivery and most affordable 3PL shipping options to your customers.
-As mentioned above, the number and location of 3PL warehouses can help inform your shipping strategy, including distributed inventory and two-day shipping.
+As mentioned above, the number and location of 3PL warehouses can help inform your shipping strategy.

 Top 3PL companies